Cowbuddy/GitGuide/README.md

 ## Git Branching

 There are three types of branching, Main Branching, Feature Branching, and Hotfix Branching.
 You can use these to develop features and/or make fixes to your code when a bug occurs and then merge them to the latest master branch.

+## This should in theory on be in the feature branch???